Rai-jal/Prompt-cademy/README.md

 4. **No Usage Quotas**: API usage not limited per user
 5. **Basic Scoring**: Heuristic-based, not ML-powered (still effective)
 6. **No Billing**: All features are free (add Stripe for monetization)
+7. **Team Settings Coming Soon**: Team workspaces exist, but membership/plan controls are still under construction (UI shows “Coming Soon” notice)

+## Observability & Operations

+See `docs/OBSERVABILITY.md` for logging, monitoring, and backup procedures.
+It covers the new structured logs emitted by `/api/ai/run`, recommended Supabase alerts (RLS errors, usage spikes), and the backup/restore drill that includes all new tables (`user_api_keys`, `team_members`, etc.).

 ## Deployment